nxt-insurance/nxt_schema/README.md

 - How do we want to deal with nil values?
     --> Probably global option(s) would be nice
-    --> Probably should not be ok with nils by default --> Raise when options are impossible --> optional and present, required and optional, required and present --> Do not forget to collect Flat errors!
+    --> Probably should not be ok with nils by default --> Do not forget to collect Flat errors!
-- We need any of and all!
+- We need any of and all of!

 ## Installation